WHua0/Midterm/readme.md

 1. operation.py
     + https://github.com/WHua0/Midterm/blob/master/app/calculator/operations.py
     + LYBL in method divide(a, b) for ZeroDivisionError
-      +  Assuming that the parameters provided are always decimals, the only exception that may occur is if the second parameter b == 0 in a / b, which would raise ZeroDivisionError.
+      +  Assuming that the parameters provided are always decimals, if b == 0, raise ZeroDivisionError, or else a / b.
 2. calculator
     + https://github.com/WHua0/Midterm/blob/master/app/calculator/__init__.py
     + EAFP in calculate_and_print(a, b, operation_name) for InvalidOperation and Exception